|

 wasn't using, and it vexed Kor more than he wanted to admit.

 "What is the object?
-Who built it, and what's it's connection
+Who built it?
+What's it's connection

 to me?"
 He kept those thoughts to himself.
 It was the